-Traumatic Effects of Specific Types of Disasters (VA) - A summary of the unique consequences of disasters on mental health.
+Resources for Survivors and the Public Following Disaster and Mass Violence - A summary of the unique consequences of disasters on mental health.

 What is I&R/A?
-(National Association of States United for Aging and Disabilities) - An overview of Information and Referral/ Assistance (I&R/A) provided for older adults, people with disabilities, and their caregivers.
+(National Association of States United for Aging and Disabilities) - An overview of Information and Referral/Assistance (I&R/A) provided for older adults, people with disabilities, and their caregivers.

-Working with Older Adults and People with Disabilities: Tips for Treatment and Discharge Planning (ASPR) - A fact sheet that includes information for healthcare providers to ensure that patients who are older or have disabilities meet the requirements for safe, post-disaster discharge planning.
+Working with Older Adults and People with Disabilities: Tips for Treatment and Discharge Planning (ASPR) - A fact sheet that includes information for healthcare providers to ensure that patients who are older or have disabilities meet the requirements for safe, post-emergency discharge planning.
 Also available in Spanish.